Maine Court Records

 - The defendant is a resident

-- The plaintiff is a resident and lived in Maine at the time the ground for divorce arose
+- The plaintiff is a resident and lived in Maine at the time the grounds for divorce arose

 Are Divorce Records Public in Maine?

-Under Maine’s Freedom of Access Act, some parts of divorce records are not available to the public.
-Examples of such parts include social security numbers, financial information, child custody information, or any information which would threaten the life or safety of a child if made available to the public.
+Under Maine's Freedom of Access Act, some parts of divorce records are publicly unavailable.
+Examples of such parts include social security numbers, financial information, child custody information, or any information that would threaten a child's life or safety if made available to the public.
 Records containing information about victims of abuse or domestic violence are also sealed by law.

 Maine is a closed records state.
-This means that to obtain certified copies of vital records, requestors must submit written requests along with valid identification.
+This means that to obtain certified copies of vital records, requestors must submit written requests and valid identification.
 Requestors may also be required to show a legitimate interest in the record requested or prove their relationship to persons named on the record.
-This means that requestors may need to present the reasons for their request or show that they are related to either party named on the record.
+Requestors may need to present the reasons for their request or show that they are related to either party named on the record.

-Uncertified copies may be available to the public for a fee, however, uncertified copies are marked as such and are not useful for any legal purposes.
+Uncertified copies may be available to the public for a fee; however, uncertified copies are marked as not useful for legal purposes.

 What are the types of Divorce Records available in Maine?

-Divorce records available in Maine include case files, certificates of divorce, and the final decree of divorce.
-Case files include documents generated in the process of the divorce, from the filing of the divorce complaint to the delivery of the final divorce judgment.
+Divorce records available in Maine include case files, certificates of divorce, and the final divorce decree.
+Case files include documents generated during the divorce process, from the filing of the divorce complaint to the delivery of the final divorce judgment.
 Complaints, affidavits, and summons are examples of case files.
-Case files are maintained by the clerk of the district court in the county where the divorce is granted.
+The clerk of the district court in the county where the divorce is granted maintains case files.

-Divorce certificates are issued by the state as legal proof of the dissolution of a marriage or for record purposes.
-It contains a summary of the divorce details such as the names of the parties in the divorce, the venue or county where the divorce was granted, and the date the divorce was finalized.
+The state issues divorce certificates as legal proof of the dissolution of a marriage or for record purposes.
+They contain a summary of the divorce details, such as the names of the parties in the divorce, the venue or county where the divorce was granted, and the date the divorce was finalized.
 A divorce certificate is not a court document.
-Divorce certificates are issued by the Vital Records office in Maine.
+The Vital Records office in Maine issues divorce certificates.

-A divorce decree or the Final Decree of Divorce is the final order of the court that grants the dissolution of a marriage or union.
-The divorce decree contains all the terms and conditions of a divorce, and the court’s decision on matters like child custody, visitation rights, property and asset division, alimony or spousal support.
-It is usually multiple pages long, and it must be followed by both parties in the divorce.
+A divorce decree, or the Final Decree of Divorce, is the final order of the court that grants the dissolution of a marriage or union.
+The decree contains all the terms and conditions of a divorce and the court's decision on matters like child custody, visitation rights, property and asset division, alimony, or spousal support.
+It is usually multiple pages long and must be followed by both parties in the divorce.

 A divorce decree is enforceable.
-This means that if one party in the divorce does not follow the divorce order of the court, the other party may file a motion to enforce the Final Decree of Divorce.
+This means that if one party in the divorce does not follow the court's order, the other party may file a motion to enforce the Final Decree of Divorce.

-Except for case files, divorce records can be used as legal proof of divorce in matters such as immigration and citizenship, remarriage, and social security matters.
+Except for case files, divorce records may be used as legal proof of divorce in matters such as immigration and citizenship, remarriage, and social security matters.

 How Do I Get Divorce Records in Maine?

-Divorce records can be obtained in Maine in person, by mail, or online.
-To view a divorce record in person, requestors may visit the town or city clerk in the county where the divorce was granted.
+Divorce records may be obtained in Maine in person, by mail, or online.
+To view a divorce record in person, requesters may visit the town or city clerk in the county where the divorce was granted.

-To request a divorce record by mail, requestors must submit a completed request form along with valid photo identification and a money order or payment check payable to Treasurer, State of Maine.
-The request must be mailed in a stamped and self-addressed envelope to:
+To request a divorce record by mail, requestors typically require a completed request form, valid photo identification, and a money order or payment check payable to Treasurer, State of Maine.
+The request is then mailed in a stamped and self-addressed envelope to:

 Vital Records